-Physical and material resources are adequate in number, space, style and equipment; these include classrooms, teaching halls, laboratories and other study spaces; Information Technology facilities, library and learning resources.
+Physical and material resources are adequate in number, space, style, and equipment; these include classrooms, teaching halls, laboratories and other study spaces; Information Technology facilities, library and learning resources.

 - BP campus contains two seminar rooms with a capacity of 100 attendees.
 A good number of teaching rooms with a capacity between 24 to 44 students are available for teaching and learning purposes.
 The teaching rooms are well maintained and equipped with multimedia, smart board, white board, tutor's computer, internet connectivity, and an audio system.
-There are two workshop halls and 16 specialised laboratories in good operational condition serving the three majors (mechanical, electrical, and electronics) of the BEngTech programme. - The Panel notes that there are adequate Information and Communications Technology (ICT) facilities for the BEngTech students.
+Specialised laboratories in good operational condition are available for BICT students including Apple Macintosh Laboratories and Windows Laboratories with all the required software installed. - The Panel notes that there are adequate Information Technology (IT) facilities for the BICT students.
 All necessary hardware was secured for all classes and laboratories.
-Required ICT tools and services are revised on annual basis as part of the annual programme review process, and as per the ICT Services Policy, the computers are formatted, and new software is installed at the beginning of every academic year.
-As per the SER and supporting evidence, the Panel noticed during the on-site campus tour that the ICT Services Directorate pays great attention in securing the current and the future ICT needs.
-The Wi-Fi covers all the campus, and all students and staff members have their email addresses and passwords for accessing BP information systems inside and outside the campus.

-- As observed during the on-site campus tour, BP has an equipped LLC with 24 computers for students' usage.
-Moreover, it is equipped with various books, online resources, such as journals with subscription to Science Direct, Emarald, E-Book central, etc., to serve the BEngTech programme.
-The Academic Skill Centre with dedicated staff is also available for students who need extra support in Mathematics and English.
+Required IT tools and services are revised on annual basis as part of the annual programme review process, and as per the ICT Services Policy, the computers are formatted, and new software is installed at the beginning of every academic year.
+As per the SER and supporting evidence, the Panel noticed during the on-site campus tour that the ICT Services Directorate pays great attention to secure the current and the future IT needs.
+The Wi-Fi covers all the campus, and all students and staff members have their email addresses and passwords for accessing BP information systems inside and outside the campus. - As observed during the on-site campus tour, BP has equipped LLC with 24 computers for students' usage.
+Moreover, it is equipped with various books, online resources, such as journals with subscription to Science Direct, Emarald, E-Book central, etc., to serve the BICT programme.
+The Academic Skill Centre with dedicated staff is also available for students who need extra support for Mathematics and English.
 The procedure of ordering library resources outlines the steps required to order books under the Student Services Policy.
 Faculty can make requests for printed books or e-books using a book order form that is available on Student Services SharePoint.
-The library usage is tracked, and the feedback is utilised for enhancing the services for learning and research. - There are clear arrangements and procedures for the safety and security of all students, staff members and visitors of BP.
+The library usage is tracked for development and the feedback is utilised for enhancing the services for learning and research.

+- There are clear arrangements and procedures for the safety and security of all students, staff members and visitors of BP.
 There is a hotline that can be called 24/7 to report any potential problem or hazard that may appear on campus. - During the on-site campus tour, the Panel noticed that the server room has insufficient airconditioning to meet the required cooling load, which leads to high temperature that may lead to server damage and/or server life shortening.
-The Panel recommends that BP should ensure that the air-conditioning in the server room meets the required cooling load to avoid server damage and/or server life shortening.
-During the on-site campus tour, it was also noticed that not all buildings serving the BEngTech programme are accessible to students and other stakeholders with disabilities, as there was no clear signage for accessibility features, in addition, automatic doors, special toilets and lifts were not installed in all buildings.
-Therefore, the Panel recommends that BP should ensure the availability of adequate facilities and services to cater for the needs of students and other stakeholders with disabilities.
+Therefore, the Panel recommends that BP should ensure that the air-conditioning in the server room meets the required cooling load to avoid server damage and/or server life shortening.
+During the on-site campus tour, it was also noticed that not all buildings serving the BICT programme are accessible to students or other stakeholders with disabilities, as there was no clear signage for accessibility features, in addition, automatic doors, special toilets and lifts were not installed in all buildings.
+Therefore, the Panel recommends that BP should ensure the availability of adequate facilities and services to cater for the needs of students or other stakeholders with disabilities.